Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Comparison of Forecasting Performance

 \section{Comparison of Forecasting Performance}

-The forecasting performance of ARIMA$(9,1)$ and ARIMA$(3,3)$ are compared in Figure \ref{fig:forecast_compare}.
+The forecasting performance of ARIMA$(9,0,1)$ and ARIMA$(3,0,3)$ are compared in Figure \ref{fig:forecast_compare}.

-ARIMA$(9,1)$ achieves a markedly better overall forecasting performance as compared to ARIMA$(3,3)$.
+ARIMA$(9,0,1)$ achieves a markedly better overall forecasting performance compared to ARIMA$(3,0,3)$.
 It shows the expected growth of predictive uncertainty with time, which is characteristic of long-term ARIMA forecasting.
-ARIMA$(9,1)$ forecasts also yielded much lower values for the Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and Mean Absolute Error (MAE) (see Table \ref{tab:arima_metrics}), thereby confirming and validating the results of our model selection methodology.
+ARIMA$(9,0,1)$ forecasts also yielded much lower values for the Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE) (see Table \ref{tab:arima_metrics}), thereby confirming and validating the results of our model selection methodology.